vankur017/Build_BiteBuddy/README.md

     CVV: Any three digits

-NOTE:- Frontend is already deployed on Netlify just start the bakcend server and try to do the dummy payments using provided card details
+NOTE:- Frontend is already deployed on Netlify just start the bakcend server and try to do the dummy payments using provided netilfy URL from card details mentioned above.